SoftSmithy/softsmithy-lib/README.txt

 the COMMON DEVELOPMENT AND DISTRIBUTION LICENSE (CDDL) Version 1.0 (the "License"); you may not use these files except in compliance with the License.
 (This License has been apporved by OSI.)
-You can find a copy of this license in CDDL.txt shipped with this distribution or at http://www.opensource.org/licenses/cddl1.txt .
+You can find a copy of this license in LICENSE.txt shipped with this distribution or at http://www.opensource.org/licenses/cddl1.txt .

 --------------------------------------------------------------------------------